How Digital Literacy Is Becoming Just as Important as a College Degree

 Online Learning Platforms

+With the emergence of massive open online courses (MOOCs), learning new skills has become more accessible.
 Platforms like Coursera, Udemy, and LinkedIn Learning offer micro-credentials that can build your digital literacy in everything from coding to digital marketing.
 These credentials may not replace a degree but can add real value to your resume.

 • Industry Certifications: These certifications, often shorter and more affordable than traditional degrees, focus on in-demand skills.